-My advice is to never ever book your ferry tickets the same day as your flight.
+My advice is to never ever book your ferry tickets on the same day as your flight.
 This is especially true if you have hotel reservations paid for or work to return to after your vacation.
 Fly in and stay in Athens for the night or book a hotel near the ferry port.
-On my last trip, my ferry choices were to leave either at 7 AM or 4:30 PM which meant arriving in Ios after midnight.
+On my last trip, my ferry choices were to leave either at 7 AM or 4:30 PM, which meant arriving in Ios after midnight.
 I opted for 7 AM, so I booked myself a hotel at Piraeus port for the night before.
 In this case, I could have never made a 7 AM ferry with any flight.

 There are many ferry lines, but not all the ferry lines go to every island.
-Which means you won’t have a lot of choices on which ferry line you take.
+This means you won’t have a lot of choices on which ferry line you take.
 You may be able to choose a fast or a slow ferry depending on which island you are going to.

 The advantages of taking the fast ferry are less time on the ferry and more time on the Greek Islands.
 The other advantage is that the fast ferries are usually more modern than the slow ferries.

-The disadvantages are if you get sea sick easily, the fast ferry might not be for you.
-Many of the fast ferries are hydrofoils, which are less stable in the sense that you feel the waves not that they are going to flip over.
+The disadvantages are if you get seasick easily, the fast ferry might not be for you.
+Many of the fast ferries are hydrofoils, which are less stable in the sense that you feel the waves, not that they are going to flip over.
 Another disadvantage is that you are usually not allowed on the deck, especially if the weather is bad.
 If the weather is really bad, the hydrofoils will be canceled.
 If you are going to a Greek island in winter, keep this in mind and allow for it in your schedule and bookings.